 Celebrity baker Paul Hollywood to receive royal honour at Windsor Castle

-Celebrity baker and TV presenter Paul Hollywood will be made an MBE at a ceremony at Windsor Castle on Wednesday.
+Celebrity baker and TV presenter Paul Hollywood is to be made an MBE at a ceremony at Windsor Castle.

-Hollywood, 57, has been a judge on The Great British Bake Off since it started in 2010, co-hosting firstly with Dame Mary Berry and now Dame Prue Leith.
+Hollywood, 57, has been a judge on The Great British Bake Off since it started in 2010, co-hosting firstly with Dame Mary Berry and then Dame Prue Leith.

 The hit programme made him a household name and he moved with the show when it switched from the BBC to Channel 4 in 2016.

-Hollywood will be awarded an MBE for services to baking and broadcasting.
+Hollywood will be made an MBE for services to baking and broadcasting.

 When the news was announced last year, he wrote on his Instagram page: “I’m over the moon to be mentioned in the King’s New Years Honours list and awarded an MBE!